Before the use of computerized automotive sensors; fixing an automobile was as easy as, adjusting a screw on a carburetor.

 So, Most Automotive Sensors Pretty Much Do The Same Thing:

 Pressure sensors, Temperature sensors, and (I will call them) “One way position sensors” like the (TPS).
-They all change electrical resistance that the (PCM) reads as a change in voltage.
-Because, The (PCM) sends a constant 5 volts and measures the return.
+They all change electrical resistance, that the (PCM) reads as a change in voltage.
+Consequently, the (PCM) sends a constant 5 volts and measures the return.

-So, Oxygen sensors (O2) are in a class all their own.
-Because, They have a material inside them that creates a voltage (about 450 mV).
-As a result, Of having a difference in oxygen content on each side of the sensor.
-Therefore, The greater the difference, the higher the voltage (this pegs out just below 1 volt).
+So, oxygen sensors (O2) are in a class all their own.
+Consequently, they have a material inside them, that creates a voltage (about 450 mV).
+Because, of having a difference in oxygen content on each side of the sensor.
+Therefore, the greater the difference, the higher the voltage (this pegs out just below 1 volt).

-So, Always do your diagnostic homework first.
-Finally, Replacing a sensor won’t solve a drivability or emissions problem if the problem is not the sensor.
+So, always do your diagnostic homework first.
+Because, replacing automotive sensors, won’t solve a drivability or emissions problem; if the problem is not the sensor.